• Master of Science in Sustainability Science and Practice

 India’s urban transition is unprecedented in scale and complexity.
 Within it lie both, the opportunities of economic development and greater employment as well as the challenges of persistent inequality, extreme deprivation and environmental degradation.
 The UFP offers the chance to be a part of shaping this transition.

 UFP is scholarship-based, nine-month, full-time, residential, interdisciplinary and based at the IIHS City Campus in Bengaluru.
 It combines classroom teaching, site-based applied learning, work in live projects, and external internships to introduce Fellows to diverse forms of urban practice.
 The Programme is open to recent graduates and young professionals from varied educational backgrounds or practice domains.
-The eighth batch of UFP will graduate in 2024.
+The ninth batch of UFP has commenced in August 2024.

 Why be an Urban Fellow?